openSUSE 12.3 – Awesome as 1-2-3

-GNOME 3.6 includes smarter notifications including a redesigned Message Tray, the activities overview and the Nautilus file manager received an improved layout and a new Lock Screen which provides an attractive view when the device is locked, plus handy functionality like media controls.
-See the great GNOME3 in 30 seconds
+GNOME GNOME 3.6 includes smarter notifications including a redesigned Message Tray, the activities overview and the Nautilus file manager received an improved layout and a new Lock Screen which provides an attractive view when the device is locked, plus handy functionality like media controls.
+See the great GNOME3 in 30 seconds videos on youtube.

 Under the hood